ghagerer/pymysql_stubs/README.md

 ## Notes ##

-Since I am new to all this I would be glad to hear some feedback about the work and if there's an option to get this included in future versions of typeshed.
-Moreover I invite everybody to help me to improve the stubs, especially since it's my first contribution.
+Since I am new to all this I would be glad to hear some feedback about this work.
+Moreover, I invite everybody to help me to improve the stubs, especially since it's my first contribution.